 at http://www.csustan.edu/FinancialServices/Documents.html If you have been authorized to make a purchase, you will need to fill out a requisition with all of the relevant information, including the vendor name and address; a description of the purchase; the amount; and the account number from which funds will be used.
 E Requisitions are not used for travel related expenses, reimbursements, or direct pay requests.
 Allow at least 10 days for processing.
 Please contact Procurement Services for more information Ext.
 3243.

 University procurement credit cards may be used for low value supply items.
 Procurement Cards delegate authority and responsibility to the cardholder to purchase items directly from suppliers and replace the need for requisitions.
 To become a cardholder, complete the Procard Application and Cardholder Agreement at http://www.csustan.edu/FinancialServices/Documents/PCard-Documents/CardHolderAgreement.pdf or contact the Procard Administrator for more information Ext.
 3007.

 Purchasing contracts are distinguished by the fact that you are obligating the University to pay the other party money in exchange for goods and services.
 Only the Director Procurement Services or designee has been delegated authority to sign such a contract.
 When in doubt about whether the document you are asked to sign is actually a contract requiring official University signature, please contact Procurement Services Ext.
 3245.

 Personally Owned Property

 The University accepts no liability or responsibility for your personal property if lost or stolen while on campus.
-It is recommended that your Department Head be provided with a listing of all personally owned property (e.g. laptops, digital cameras) to avoid the possibility of it being mistaken for CSU Stanislaus property.
-Should there be confusion, the proof of ownership will lie with the individual, not the University.
+It is recommended that your Department Head be provided with a listing of all personally owned property (e.g. laptops, digital cameras) to avoid the possibility of it being mistaken for Stanislaus State property.
+Should there be confusion; the proof of ownership will lie with the individual, not the University.
 Marking your property will also help for identification purposes.